 Because these coolers come with some premium features and have some pretty affordable price tags.

 Final Thoughts and Advice

 It is not easy to purchase the best cooler for a camping trip.
-Sometimes, a regular cooler such as the Ozark Trail might be good for you.
+Sometimes, a regular cooler such as the Ozark Trail might be sufficient for you.

 If you think your campsite is most of the time right next to your vehicle or you plan on tailgating only, go for an ice chest, not a backpack.

-On the other hand, if you're actually after a backpack, choose the YETI Hopper BackFlip cooler.
-It will be a better choice in the long run.
+On the other hand, if you’re actually after a backpack, choose the YETI Hopper BackFlip cooler.
+It will be a better choice than the Ozark Trail equivalent in the long run.